liquid-rocketry-illinois/RCP-Host/RCP.md

 This packet is used to return the state of an actuator.
 This is only 1 additional byte, making the packet length 5.
 This additional byte encodes both the state of the actuator and the actuator ID.

-- The most significant bit is not used
+- The most significant bit indicates if the actuator is off
-- The next bit indicates if the actuator is on (1) or off (0)
+- The next bit indicates if the actuator is on
 - The next 6 bits indicate the actuator ID the data is from

 ### Boolean Data Packet